 There are examples of dome shelters all over the country.
 Mercedes, Texas, constructed a dome in 2015 to protect the community against tornados and hurricanes.
 City Manager Richard Garcia says the shelter can withstand winds of 200 mph.
 When it’s not being used as a shelter, it’s a gym, learning center, computer center, and conference space.

 A tornado struck Moore, Oklahoma, in 2013, causing massive damage.
 A small dome shelter was the only structure left standing in one neighborhood.
 It was untouched.

 Delaware State Park dedicated a new safe room in 2019 as a tornado shelter.
-With this shelter, people enjoying the park can retreat to safety when disaster strikes.
+With this shelter, people enjoying the park can retreat to safety and security when disaster strikes.

 Do concrete domes protect against violence?